 - (a) The Metro Council hereby declares that the purpose of this Chapter is to ensure that Metro serves the public and informs the public fully concerning its decision making.
-In accordance with such purposes, this Chapter establishes a Code of Ethics for Metro and requirements for lobbyists appearing before Metro. - (b) In adopting this Chapter, the Metro Council intends:

-- (1) To be consistent with and to add to current public policy established by the Oregon Legislative Assembly; - (2) To require Metro officials to operate under high ethical standards; - (3) To require Metro officials to treat their offices and positions as a public trust whose powers and resources are to be used for the benefit of the public and not for any personal benefit; and - (4) To require individuals and entities appearing before Metro to identify themselves and the interests they represent. - (c) It is the policy of Metro that all Metro officials and employees strictly comply with the Code of Ethics contained in ORS Chapter 244.
+In accordance with such purposes, this Chapter establishes a Code of Ethics for Metro and requirements for lobbyists appearing before Metro. - (b) In adopting this Chapter, the Metro Council intends: - (1) To be consistent with and to add to current public policy established by the Oregon Legislative Assembly; - (2) To require Metro officials to operate under high ethical standards; - (3) To require Metro officials to treat their offices and positions as a public trust whose powers and resources are to be used for the benefit of the public and not for any personal benefit; and - (4) To require individuals and entities appearing before Metro to identify themselves and the interests they represent. - (c) It is the policy of Metro that all Metro officials and employees strictly comply with the Code of Ethics contained in ORS Chapter 244.
+[Ord.
+99-795B, Sec.
+1; Ord.
+14-1343.]

-For the purposes of this Chapter, unless the context requires otherwise, the following terms shall have the meaning indicated,:
+For the purposes of this Chapter, unless the context requires otherwise, the following terms shall have the meaning indicated:

-- (a) "Business" means any corporation, partnership, proprietorship, firm, enterprise, franchise, association, organization, self-employed individual and any other legal entity operated for economic gain but excluding any income-producing not-for-profit corporation that is tax exempt under section 501(c) of the Internal Revenue Code with which a public official or a relative of the public official is associated only as a member or board director or in a nonremunerative capacity. - (b) "Business with which the Metro official is associated" means: - (1) Any private business or closely held corporation of which the person or the person's relative is a director, officer, owner or employee, or agent or any private business or closely held corporation in which the person or the person's relative owns or has owned stock, another form of equity interest, stock options or debt instruments worth
+Business means any corporation, partnership, proprietorship, firm, enterprise, franchise, association, organization, self-employed individual and any other legal entity operated for economic gain but excluding any income-producing not-for-profit corporation that is tax exempt under section 501(c) of the Internal Revenue Code with which a public official or a relative of the public official is associated only as a member or board director or in a nonremunerative capacity.

+Business with which the Metro official is associated means:

+- (a) Any private business or closely held corporation of which the person or the person's relative is a director, officer, owner or employee, or agent or any private business or closely held corporation in which the person or the person's relative owns or has owned stock, another form of equity interest, stock options or debt instruments worth \$1,000 or more at any point in the preceding calendar year; - (b) Any publicly held corporation in which the person or the person's relative owns or has owned \$100,000 or more in stock or another form of equity interest, stock options or debt instruments at any point in the preceding calendar year; - (c) Any publicly held corporation of which the person or the person's relative is a director or officer; or